Canoeing in Strasbourg

 canoe-kayak-strasbourg

 Did you know that it was possible to canoe and kayak in Strasbourg?
-Personally, I didn’t know it until I saw some kayakers passing by one day on the Ill… Of course, this made me want to try it right away and I asked around.
-The association Strasbourg Eaux Vives, located rue Pierre de Coubertin (just next to the European Parliament), offers canoeing tours in Strasbourg and around the city.
+I didn't know it until I saw a group of kayakers pass by on the Ill one day...
+It made me want to give it a try.
+Strasbourg Eaux Vives offers canoe trips in and around Strasbourg.

 • Kayaking in Strasbourg